What homicide Detective Nick Sheridan wants: To drink and forget the most disturbing case of his career in the arms of a warm, willing woman.

-Can they catch a murderer and solve the mystery without Della's life being torn apart once again?
-And can they put aside their past long enough to trust their love?
+Can they catch the murderer without tearing Della's life apart again?
+Can they overcome the past and trust in their love?

 Excerpt from Last Shot